chrisdunelm/DotNetWebToolkit/Readme.markdown

-DotNet Web Toolkit
+Dot Net Web Toolkit
 ===================

+*(Apologies, but this document is somewhat out of date.
+It will be updated soon)*

-DotNet Web Toolkit will be a toolkit for building web projects entirely in .NET languages *(C#/F#/VB,/...)* within Visual Studio 2011+
+Dot Net Web Toolkit will be a toolkit for building web projects entirely in .NET languages *(C#/F#/VB,/...)* within Visual Studio 2011+

 The compiled code is converted to JavaScript that will run on all modern web browsers.